 You might be reading this because you might be looking for cheap things to buy in Japan.
 Instead of buying expensive, branded, and fancy items for souvenirs.
 Why not pick low-cost products?

 In Japan, despite being well-known as a rich country, you can buy items at a low cost.
 Also, if you are fortunate enough, you might even find items in really good condition, even better, branded (sold as second-hand).

 Therefore, this could be your perfect guide on what cheap things to buy and the best places to find them.

 Ever heard of a chopstick collection?
 You might be into it or you might have a friend who owns a lot of chopsticks.
 Anyway, using chopsticks can somehow give you that Asian vibe of enjoying a meal, right?
 Well, for some it does.

 Chopsticks are commonly made of bamboo, plastic, wood, or stainless steel.
 They are less made from titanium, gold, silver, porcelain.
-Hashi or chopsticks are considered the proper instruments for enjoying traditional Japanese cuisines. in other words, it’s called a utensil for any occasion.
-Yes, this is a cheap item you shouldn’t miss out on.
+Hashi or chopsticks are considered the proper instruments for enjoying traditional Japanese cuisines.

 - Typical price: 100 JPY